 Can I Expunge Any Type of DUI Conviction?

 The ability to expunge a drunk driving arrest or conviction (and the limits thereof) varies by state and often is limited to first offenses.
 Some states only allow for the expungement of arrests that do not result in convictions or guilty pleas, while others allow for the expungement of most first convictions that don't appear to be part of a criminal pattern.
 In all cases, it is up to the court to decide whether or not they will grant the expungement.

 Depending on the state and/or county, special eligibility rules might exist for expungement of DUI arrests or convictions that occurred while the offender was a juvenile.

 If you were convicted of a misdemeanor DUI violation in California, for example, you may file a petition for expungement after successfully completing probation (if applicable).
-Even felony DUI convictions can sometimes be expunged in California, but often involve extra court procedures such as the reduction of the conviction status to a misdemeanor.
+Even felony DUI convictions can sometimes be expunged in California, but this often involves extra court procedures, such as the reduction of the conviction status to a misdemeanor.

 In contrast, Florida law only allows for the expungement of DUI arrests where the charges were dropped, dismissed by the court, never filed or where the accused was not found guilty.
 Unlike many other states, Florida's Department of Law Enforcement may disclose the existence (but not the contents) of expunged records pertaining to those applying for jobs or certifications of membership.